Omar Zakhilwal: Politics

 Finance Minister Zakhilwal greeting Nancy Dupree at a party at the U.S. Embassy in Kabul.

 Over the course of his stay in Afghanistan, Zakhilwal has been part of the 2002 and 2003 loya jirgas.
 He served as an author of Afghanistan's First National Human Development Report, which was released by the United Nations Development Programme (UNDP) in February 2007 and won the UN special award for best analysis in June 2007.

 He also worked as an Afghan counterpart to the North-South Institute-led "What Kind of Peace is Possible?" research project, examining the role of community-led development in sustainable peace-building, as well as working on a strategy for Counter-Narcotics Alternative Livelihood in Afghanistan.
 He has done consulting work for the World Bank, UNDP, CIDA, and other organisation.

 Zakhilwal served as the President of the Afghanistan Investment Support Agency (AISA), a member of the Supreme Council of Da Afghanistan Bank, Acting Minister of Transport and Civil Aviation, and the Chief Advisor to the Minister of Rural Development of Afghanistan.
 He became the Chief Economic Advisor to President Hamid Karzai in July 2008, and in March 2009 he was chosen as the new Minister of Finance.

 He served as Afghan Ambassador to Pakistan until November 2018.
 After the 2021 Taliban takeover, he remained in Kabul, giving limited advisory activities to the new Taliban government.

 Awards

-Zakhiwal was honoured twice with highest government award, the Wazir Akbar Khan medal for recognition of his services from President Hamid Karzai and President Ashraf Ghani.
+Zakhilwal was honoured twice with highest government award, the Wazir Akbar Khan medal for recognition of his services from President Hamid Karzai and President Ashraf Ghani.